-By request, this Animal Color Thumbnails PDF file depicts color thumbnails of the Animals in my Animal Op-Art TPT product for those who would like a realistic representation of the op-art animal designs.
+By request, this Animal Color Thumbnails (click the link) PDF file depicts color thumbnails of the Animals in my Animal Op-Art TPT product for those who would like a realistic representation of the op-art animal designs.
 These are also the animals included in my Pastel Animal Project as well as the Animal Op-Art Coloring Book edition.

 I have a library of resource folders, booklets and sleeves for student use.
 I keep all resources for a project together in a set for each table that I can provide year after year…updating them as needed.
 I have manilla sleeves, plastic sleeves (all color coded) containing laminated sheets or stapled booklets of handouts, examples, and instructions.
 Sometimes a booklet of sheet-protected pages is best.
 I have found Nicky’s Folders 8-pocket model to be perfectly awesome.
 They are durable and colorful.
-Most recently, I have complied some texture shading examples from various artwork that I found online for examples as we lead up to a scratch-art project.
+Most recently, I have complied some texture shading examples from various artwork that I found online for students to study as we lead up to a scratch-art project.

 I recently purchased some Beste Finest Golden Taklon Hair liner brushes from Jerry’s Artarama for use on our comic panel paintings in tempera paint.
 I chose these brushes primarily because of the price and I was particular in wanting a long haired liner brush for those students who wished to try outlining their paintings in black paint rather than marker.
 I selected sizes 4 and 6 and purchased about 15 of each. (more…)